NicolasWent/Impostor-Craft-Tutorial/FeatureList.md

         - Player health
         - Player hunger
         - Player Potions
+        - If the player is flying or not
+        - If the player can fly or not
     - Ability to modify the option when player is the host
     - scoreboard (displayed for all players who join the lobby) here is what it display:
         - Title of the scoreboard is the game display name